Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets: Related Works

-\textbf{De-duplication of large image datasets:} Recent research has focused on the de-duplication of large image datasets using neural network feature representations of images to detect duplicates.
-In \cite{ce_dedup}, the authors use a hashing-based image de-duplication technique to significantly reduce the size of the dataset while still maintaining the accuracy of downstream image classification tasks.
-In \cite{Jafari2021ASO}, the authors study the suitability of locality-based hashing in a variety of downstream applications, such as machine learning and image/video processing.
-The authors in \cite{QHash} present QHash, a hashing algorithm for image deduplication in datasets containing images with samll visual differences, such as medical images.
+\textbf{De-duplication of Large Image Datasets:} Recent research has focused on de-duplicating large image datasets using neural network feature representations of images to detect duplicates.
+In CE-Dedup \citep{ce_dedup}, the authors use a hashing-based image de-duplication technique to significantly reduce the size of the dataset while still maintaining the accuracy of downstream image classification tasks.
+In Jafari O. et al \citep{Jafari2021ASO}, the authors study the suitability of locality-based hashing in a variety of downstream applications, such as machine learning and image/video processing.
+The authors in \citep{QHash} present QHash, a hashing algorithm for image de-duplication in datasets containing images with small visual differences, such as medical images.
+While these hashing techniques may be suitable for detecting near duplicates in an image dataset, we only focus on detecting exact and augmented duplicates ($90^\circ$ rotations and flips) in our experiments for which perceptual hashing would be more suitable.

-In contrast to the hashing-based approaches described above, more recent methods also employ self-supervised pretraining schemes to learn image descriptors that are then used in identifying similar images in the dataset \cite{Pizzi_self_supervised_dedup, Zhang_unsupervised_dedup}.
+Furthermore, in contrast to the hashing-based approaches described above, more recent methods also employ \textit{self-supervised pretraining schemes} to learn image descriptors that are then used in identifying similar images in the dataset \citep{Pizzi_self_supervised_dedup, Zhang_unsupervised_dedup}.
 Although such pretraining approaches could potentially achieve a higher degree of de-duplication for specific datasets, pretraining on very large datasets can be challenging and may not generalize well to other substantially different datasets.
-In light of these recent works, we adopt a perceptual hashing strategy to investigate the degree of data duplication and leakage in the CrowdAI dataset.
+In light of these recent works, we adopt a perceptual hashing strategy to investigate the degree of data duplication and leakage in the AICrowd dataset.